 Giving Compass’ Take:

-• Merrill Lynch shares how developing programming that integrates millennials into the mission of an organization, nonprofits can offer the next generation an opportunity to gain a holistic perspective of operations and governance.
+• Merrill Lynch shares how nonprofits can offer the next generation an opportunity to gain a holistic perspective of operations and governance, integrating millennials into the mission of an organization.

 • What other challenges do nonprofits face when trying to engage with younger advocates and activists?
 How can we draw upon their passion to drive change?